Michealshodipo56/videosaver-frontend/README.md

 ## 🔧 Configuration

 ### Backend Integration
-The frontend communicates with the SaveMedia backend API.
+The frontend communicates with the VideoSaver backend API.
 Configure the backend URL in `index.html`:

 ```html
 <body data-backend-url="YOUR_BACKEND_URL">